New Users Get $10 Off

 New York Mets Interactive Seat Views

-Using a mobile device, drag your finger on the interactive Mets seat view above or click on it with your mouse if you’re using a computer.
+Using a mobile device, drag your finger over the interactive Mets seat view above, or click it with your mouse if you’re using a computer.
 For example, you can see precisely what your view would look like from Section 135.

-View listings for all MLB tickets on TickPick’s website or mobile app, available on Google Play Store or the iOS App Store.
-The app allows you to get a full 360-degree Citi Field seating view from any other section in the stadium.
+View listings for all MLB tickets on TickPick’s website or mobile app, available on the Google Play Store or the iOS App Store.
+The app lets you get a full 360-degree view of Citi Field seating from any section in the stadium.

 Citi Field History and Overview